DR. DOMINIC TALANCA

 Conductor, Wilmington Symphony Pops Orchestra

-Dominic Talanca will begin his role as Director of Bands at the University of Central Arkansas this fall.
-From 2017–25, he was the Artistic Director/Conductor of the Wilmington Symphonic Winds and Associate Professor of Music/Director of Bands at the University of North Carolina Wilmington.
-At UCA, Dr. Talanca will conduct the Wind Ensemble, teach undergraduate and graduate courses in conducting, and administer all aspects of the band program.
-In addition to his responsibilities with the Wilmington Symphony Pops Orchestra, Talanca has enjoyed engagements in Wilmington as conductor of Southern Harmonie, the OLLI New Horizons Band, and productions with Opera House Theatre Company and Wilmington Voices.
+Dr. Dominic Talanca is an Associate Professor of Music and the Director of Bands at the University of Central Arkansas, where he oversees the UCA Bands program, conducts the Wind Ensemble, and teaches undergraduate conducting courses and graduate conducting lessons and wind literature.
+Prior to arriving in Arkansas, Dr. Talanca held a similar position for eight years at the University of North Carolina Wilmington.
+In addition to his responsibilities with the Wilmington Symphony Pops Orchestra, Talanca was artistic director of the Wilmington Symphonic Winds—an ensemble that performed twice at the North Carolina Music Educators Association Conference—and enjoyed engagements in Wilmington as conductor of Southern Harmonie, the OLLI New Horizons Band, and productions with Opera House Theatre Company and Wilmington Voices.

-Dr. Talanca taught for ten years in the Lewisville Independent School District in the Dallas-Fort Worth metroplex and served as the Associate Director of Bands at Marcus High School in Flower Mound, Texas from 2006-2013, during which time the student musicians were recognized for their performances in concert and marching activities - earning numerous placements in the All-Region and All-State ensembles as well as 4 consecutive biannual Texas 5A State Marching Championship Awards.
+He holds a Doctor of Musical Arts degree in Wind Conducting from Northwestern University, studying with Mallory Thompson, and his Bachelor of Music Education & Master of Music in Wind Conducting degrees from the University of North Texas, studying with Eugene Migliaro Corporon.
+Prior to his graduate studies, Dr. Talanca taught middle school and high school for ten years in the Dallas-Fort Worth metroplex, during which time the student musicians were recognized for their performances in concert and marching activities - earning numerous placements in the All-Region and All-State ensembles as well as 4 consecutive biannual Texas 5A State Marching Championship Awards.

 Education